Nexhip Draga

-Mehmet Nexhip bey Draga (Mehmet Necip bey Draga; 1867–1920) was an important figure of the Albanian National Awakening and an Albanian politician.
+Mehmet Nexhip bej Draga (Mehmet Necip bey Draga; 1867–1920) was an Albanian politician who was an important figure of the Albanian National Awakening.

 Biography

-Nexhip Draga was born in 1867 in Mitroviça (now Mitrovica), then a town of the Ottoman Empire.
-His brother was Ferhat Draga and their father was Ali Pasha Draga, a notable local of Mitroviça who owned lands in the Sanjak of Novi Pazar.
+Nexhip Draga was born in 1867 in Mitrovica (now Kosovo) then a town of the Ottoman Empire.
+His brother was Ferhat Draga and their father was Ali Pasha Draga, a notable local of Mitrovica who owned lands in the Sanjak of Novi Pazar.
 He finished his elementary studies in his home town before going to Constantinople (Istanbul), where he studied at an idadiye school and the Mekteb-i Mülkiye (modern Ankara University).
 While in Istanbul Draga was recruited as one of the first members of the Committee of Union and Progress (CUP) by its founder and fellow Albanian Ibrahim Temo.
 During his lifetime Draga was well educated and had a reputation of being a cultured man.
 Apart from Albanian Draga spoke and wrote French, Ottoman Turkish, Serbian and Bulgarian.
 He owned large landholdings in the Mitrovica area and in the town had a modern German manufactured steam powered sawmill.

 He completed his administrative studies in Üsküp (Skopje), Monastir Province.
 From 1896 to 1902 he was kaymakam (sub-governor) at Kratovo, Yeni Pazar (Novi Pazar) and Köprülü (Veles).
 Draga was one of the leaders of the Committee of Union and Progress in Üsküp.
 He had been approached by one of the Young Turk organisations The Ottoman Freedom Society to establish in Üsküp a local branch.
 Draga at his house along with Adjutant-Major Cafer Tayyar (Eğilmez), Colonel Galib (Pasinler) Bey, Süreyya Bey, a clerk of the Üsküp court, Islam Bey, a tax office director and Mazhar Bey the general secretary to the governor's office founded a local CUP branch.
 The Üsküp CUP branch pushed for restoration of the Ottoman constitution and it became an important centre due to the involvement of many Albanian notables with its membership by April 1908 exceeding 100 people.
 In Üsküp, Draga was also an influential figure of the Albanian club (founded 1908).